ymougenel/allocineIndexer/README.md

 If you want to contribute, please respect the following guideline:
 - Describe your MR, including the purpose and changes
-- Add tests your code, in order to maintain a stability
+- Ensure your code is tested, in order to maintain a stability

 # License